dingfengshi/TriDet/README.md

 - `libs/modeling/meta_archs.py`

 ## Update Log
+- **2023.12.26 We have released the VideoMAEv2 features on HACS dataset, please see [here](https://github.com/dingfengshi/tridetplus) for more details.**
 - 2023.9.14 An extended version is updated to [Arxiv](https://arxiv.org/abs/2309.05590)
 - 2023.3.16 We release the code and the pretrained [checkpoints](https://drive.google.com/drive/folders/1eVROG6z-vHtm4AnXsh4N8ruUKkAidLqZ?usp=sharing).